amitdhiman5086/D-match/src/Notes.md

-# My Notes on Versioning in package.json
+w# My Notes on Versioning in package.json

 This document explains the difference between `~` and `^` in package.json version numbers in simple terms.